|

 (about 5 minutes of soaking time) on alternate days for 3 weeks.
 Starting in April of 2004, Michael

-soaked the toe in vinegar for five minutes on one day, then soaked it in hydrogen peroxide the next day.
+soaked the toe in vinegar for five minutes on one day, then soaked it in hydrogen peroxide the

-and vinegar together, as that forms peracetic acid, a caustic chemical with entirely different
+peroxide and vinegar together, as under the right conditions that forms peracetic acid, a caustic

 Each day, Michael used a press-and-release technique on the